cerner/terra-core/packages/terra-table/docs/guides/SingleSelectTable.md

     );
   }
 ```
-Finally we need to check if the item matches the selectedKey in state.
+Next we need to check if the item matches the selectedKey in state.
 ```jsx
   createTableRow(rowData) {
     return (